sammychill/Final-Project/README.md

 * goals: train brain to improve, apply bell curve to musical values

 **March 30**
-* Talked to Tsmith, emailed Karly Brint
+* talked to Tsmith, emailed Karly Brint
-* Working on understanding training and overfitting
+* working on understanding training and overfitting

+**April 6**
+* revised trajectory of plan to identifying note length and pitch
+* read up on "Recognizing Musical Notation Using Artificial Neural Networks"
+* started learning how to use PyBrain library (pulled their repository)